fieldtrip/website/development/integration.md

 ## Twitter

 We use <http://twitter.com/fieldtriptoolbx> to notify people about events.
-Website page edits, email messages to the discussion list and code commits are posted on the timeline.
+Commits of new code are automatically tweeted.

 ## Bitly